asmitty92/grey-and-ellis/books/02-emert-mystery/manuscript/02-chapter-two.md

 Morrison walked to the bathroom doorway.
 "Based on blood spatter and the ME's analysis, Palmer was standing just inside the bathroom.
 Steven was behind him and to the left.
 The angle of the first wound suggests Steven was slightly taller or Palmer was already turning when the knife came up."

 Matt stepped into the bathroom.
 High-end fixtures—marble countertops on the double vanity, large soaking tub with an integrated rainfall showerhead above it, glass partition on one side.
-The kind of tub-shower combination you'd find in an upscale hotel.
+The kind of tub and shower combination you'd find in an upscale hotel.
 Clean now, all evidence of blood and violence scrubbed away by professional cleaners.

 "Walk me through the sequence," Matt said.